 A long time ago, mountain ascetics who came from the Kumano area to Okumikawa clearly showed villagers that “human beings can be reborn and regenerate themselves with a new personality through ascetic practices” by songs and dances which were popular in the capital at that time.
 It is said that this is the beginning of the Flower Festival.
 Since then, the Flower Festival has been celebrated continuously, changing its form, as a festival of “rebirth and purification” because people purify their pollution and receive new life energy by dancing all night and interacting with gods.

-The Direction of the northeast, called Ushitora in Japanese (the Demon’s Gate)
+The Direction of the northeast, called Ushitora in Japanese (the Deity’s Gate)

 Expressing Flowers through Dance